-In order to be deported based on committing one crime of moral turpitude, the person must have been convicted within 5 years after entering the US.
+In order to be deported based on committing a CMT, the person must have been convicted within 5 years after entering the US.
 They also must have been sentenced to confinement for at least one year.
 A crime considered of moral turpitude in which a sentence of less than one year was imposed would not necessarily be considered grounds of deportation.

 Professional and Knowledgeable Law Firm

 “I’ve had a decade of experience with Mr. Shusterman’s law firm.
 I used them for my immigration needs from H1 to citizenship.
 It is safe to say this is one of the most competent, professional and knowledgeable law firms.
 If there is a firm that can handle any possible immigration case routine or otherwise; then this is it.”

 - D. Chen, Phoenix, Arizona

 In these types of situations, it is up to the Immigration Judge on a case-by-case basis to determine if it is a crime of moral turpitude.
 The Judge will usually look at both the language of the law under which the person was convicted and the actual records and facts surrounding the conviction.
 It is up to them to decide if the crime was intentional and if the offender should be deported from the US.

 There are some situations in which you may be able to apply for a waiver under section 212(h) of the Immigration and Nationality Act or for cancellation of removal.
 Successfully filing a waiver after being convicted of a CMT will allow you to avoid deportation.
 It is important to consult an experienced immigration attorney if you have been put into deportation proceedings for a conviction of a crime of moral turpitude.